-normal anatomy/variants of abdominal organs and structures including age-related appearances of each organ in at least two planes.
-(This should include assessment of size, outline and ultrasound characteristics);

-- pathological findings including focal and diffuse processes and associated haemodynamic findings (pre- and post-operative assessments); - the presence of any intra-abdominal fluid, focal fluid collections or masses; - when clinically relevant: vascular anatomy including position, course and lumen of relevant vessels (haemodynamic observations including the presence/absence of flow, its direction, velocity and Doppler waveform).
+- normal anatomy/variants of abdominal organs and structures including age-related appearances of each organ in at least two planes.
+This should include assessment of size, outline and ultrasound characteristics; - relative echogenicities of abdominal organs; - pathological findings including focal and diffuse processes and associated haemodynamic findings (pre- and post-operative assessments); - the presence of any intra-abdominal fluid, focal fluid collections or masses; - where clinically relevant: vascular anatomy including position, course and lumen of relevant vessels (haemodynamic observations including the presence/absence of flow, its direction, velocity and Doppler waveform).